Specification and towers in shift spaces: Definitions

-Given a directed graph with a countably infinite vertex set $V$, one obtains a \defn{countable-state Markov shift} $\Sigma \subset V^\ZZ$ by the condition that $\zz\in V^\ZZ$ is in $\Sigma$ iff the graph contains an edge from $\zz_n$ to $\zz_{n+1}$ for every $n\in \ZZ$.
-The shift is \defn{strongly irreducible} if for any $a,b\in V$ there is a path in the graph that leads from $a$ to $b$.
-We will use the thermodynamic formalism for these shifts developed by Sarig in \cite{oS99,oS01}.
-Note that although Sarig's results are formulated for one-sided shifts, the parts of them that we will need extend to two-sided shifts by standard techniques; see \S\ref{sec:correspondence} and \S\ref{sec:spr-statistics}.
+We also work with Markov shifts on an infinite alphabet: given a directed graph with a countably infinite vertex set $V$, one defines a \defn{countable-state Markov shift} $\Sigma \subset V^\ZZ$ by the condition that $\zz\in V^\ZZ$ is in $\Sigma$ iff the graph contains an edge from $\zz_n$ to $\zz_{n+1}$ for every $n\in \ZZ$.
+One-sided shifts are defined similarly.
+We write $T\colon \Sigma\to\Sigma$ for the shift map in the countable-state Markov case, to distinguish from the shift $\sigma\colon X\to X$.
+All of our countable-state Markov shifts are \defn{topologically transitive}: for any $a,b\in V$ there is a path in the graph that leads from $a$ to $b$.
+Given a vertex $a\in V$, let